 Top 6 Original Pokemon Cards (Base Set)

-The Base Set
+Pokemon's Base Set

 Like many kids, I didn't even know how to play the Pokemon trading card game, I just enjoyed collecting and trading the cards.
 As an adult, I can better appreciate the strategic aspects of the game, and still love to scour through cards and find the best of the best.